-In 2014, global production of the fiber used to manufacture paper and paperboard reached 401 million tons, and North America was the second-largest regional producer, at 113 million tons (28% of global production).
+In 2016, the U.S.A. was the second-largest global producer of paper and paperboard, at 72 million tons (17.5% of global production).
 Source: Food and Agriculture Organization of the United Nations (FAO) 2

-In 2015, waste from paper production constituted approximately 5% of the waste from all industries in the U.S. Source: U.S. Environmental Protection Agency (EPA) 3
+In 2016, waste from paper production constituted approximately 7% of the production-related waste from all industries in the U.S. Source: U.S. Environmental Protection Agency (EPA) 3

 G&V Food Distribution will save $72,600 in the first year of using paperless invoices and reports.
 The savings include the following: